litmuschaos/v1-litmus-docs/docs/ebs-loss-by-tag.md

 ## Entry-Criteria

--   Application pods are healthy before chaos injection also ebs volume is attached to the instance.
+- Application pods are healthy before chaos injection
+- EBS volume is attached to the instance.

 ## Exit-Criteria

--   Application pods are healthy post chaos injection and ebs volume is attached to the instance.
+-  Application pods are healthy post chaos injection
+-  EBS volume is attached to the instance.

 ## Details

--   Causes chaos to disrupt state of infra resources ebs volume loss from node or ec2 instance for a certain chaos duration.
+-  Causes chaos to disrupt state of ebs volume by detaching it from the node/ec2 instance for a certain chaos duration using volume tags.
--   Causes Pod to get Evicted if the Pod exceeds it Ephemeral Storage Limit.
+-  In case of EBS persistent volumes, the volumes can get self-attached and experiment skips the re-attachment step.
--   Tests deployment sanity (replica availability & uninterrupted service) and recovery workflows of the application pod
+-  Tests deployment sanity (replica availability & uninterrupted service) and recovery workflows of the application pod.

 ## Integrations

--   EBS Loss can be effected using the chaos library: `litmus`, which makes use of aws sdk to attach/detach an ebs volume from the target instance. specified capacity on the node.
+-   EBS Loss by tag can be effected using the chaos library: `litmus`, which makes use of aws sdk to attach/detach an ebs volume from the target instance. specified capacity on the node.
 -   The desired chaoslib can be selected by setting the above options as value for the env variable `LIB`